aberdean/pixel-art-maker/README.md

 ## Instructions

-Coming soon!

-[//]: # (TODO: Add the link to the working project in the line below and delete the line above)

-[//]: # (TODO: Uncomment the following: Go to LINK HERE, pick a grid size, optionally pick a color, and start drawing!)
+Go to [Pixel Art Maker](https://aberdean.github.io/pixel-art-maker/), pick a grid size, optionally pick a color, and start drawing!
+Have fun!